BirdeeHub/ExampleKotlinPluginLoader/README.md

 and now it unloads everything except for JUST the classloader that was used for minesweeper.

-but there are no longer any active instances
+but there are no longer any active instances other than the 1 loader itself. it closes the other 2.

 **HELP** Im pretty stuck at this point.
+It says theres an assertion lock but i barely know what that is...

 I just want it to release the plugin jar file so that you can edit it without closing the program...

-Why is everything now unloading after being dereferenced, EXCEPT for PluginLoader?
+Why is everything now unloading after being dereferenced, EXCEPT for 1 of the instances of PluginLoader?

 The parts of note are at the following locations: